Hoppy the Marvel Bunny

 Hoppy the Marvel Bunny is a fictional character appearing in American comic books originally published by Fawcett Comics and later DC Comics as a spin-off of Captain Marvel.
 He was created by Chad Grothkopf and debuted in Fawcett's Funny Animals #1 (December 1942).
-A comic book superhero and an anthropomorphic animal, Hoppy has made periodic appearances in stories related to Captain Marvel, today also known as Shazam or The Captain.
+A comic book superhero and an anthropomorphic animal, Hoppy has made periodic appearances in stories related to Captain Marvel.